SamuelLiebana/SocialCops-Challenge/README.md

   Stay tuned for the in-depth documentation!
+I will all be in the Wiki!